Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit: Interpolation between the quasi- and fully-secular master equations

 that define the ``short times scale'' , i.e, $\frac{1}{\Delta\Omega} \ll t \ll \frac{1}{\Delta \omega}$.
 Indeed, we say that the system has ``well'' separated energy levels iff $\Delta \omega \ll \Delta \Omega$.
 Furthermore, it is important to notice that then there is no Bohr's frequency $\omega_{\emptyset}$, such that $\Delta \omega \le \omega_{\emptyset} \le \Delta \Omega$ (as a consequence of the well-separated levels assumption).

-In order to derive the local master equation we employ ``local jump operators'' .
+In order to derive the quasi-secular master equation we employ ``quasi-secular jump operators'' .

-for which it evident that $A(\omega) \neq A^\mathrm{loc.} (\omega)$, unless group has only one member (see equation (\ref{eqn:jumpStd}) for comparison).
+for which it evident that $A(\omega) \neq A^\mathrm{qs} (\omega)$, unless group has only one member (see equation (\ref{eqn:jumpStd}) for comparison).

-Relaxation to the local master equation is a little more involved than in the case of the global master equation.
-We performed the relaxation for the regularizations $\star$, $\star\star$.
-A clustering procedure of frequencies was also used in \cite{trushechkin2021unified} to derive a universal GKSL equation.
+Convergence to the quasi-secular master equation is a little more involved than in the case of the fully-secular master equation.
+We show the convergence property for FA equation and $\star\star$-approximation of the cumulant equation.
+In the case of the cumulant equation the proof of convergence to quasi-secular master equation is (mutatis mutandis) the same as in the case of $\star\star$-approximation.
+A clustering procedure of frequencies was also used in~\cite{trushechkin2021unified} to derive a universal GKSL equation.
 We start by transforming the time-dependent generator $\tilde{K}^{(2)}(t)$ into the Schr{\"o}dinger picture.
-This can be done with the aid of the Baker–Campbell–Hausdorff formula, since $\tilde{K}^{(2)}(t)$ does not commute with the physical Hamiltonian $H_\mathcal{S}$ \cite{farina2019open}.
+This must be done with the aid of the Baker–Campbell–Hausdorff formula, since $\tilde{K}^{(2)}(t)$ does not commute with the physical Hamiltonian $H_\mathcal{S}$~\cite{RenormalizationPaper}.

 Where the third term in equation (\ref{eqn:ActionOfCumulantSch}) is equal to $-\frac{it}{2} \left[ \left[H_\mathcal{S},\cdot \right],\tilde{K}^{(2)}(t)\right]\rho_S$, and the form in equation (\ref{app:eqn:BCH1}) is obtained with ``higher'' order commutators.
 The first order not shown explicitly in the equation above contains the terms proportional to $\mathcal{O}((\omega-\omega^\prime)^2)$.